-This material contains the current opinions of the manager and such opinions are subject to change without notice.
-This material is distributed for informational purposes only and should not be considered as investment advice or a recommendation of any particular security, strategy or investment product.
+PIMCO as a general matter provides services to qualified institutions, financial intermediaries and institutional investors.
+Individual investors should contact their own financial professional to determine the most appropriate investment options for their financial situation.
+This material contains the opinions of the manager and such opinions are subject to change without notice.
+This material has been distributed for informational purposes only and should not be considered as investment advice or a recommendation of any particular security, strategy or investment product.
 Information contained herein has been obtained from sources believed to be reliable, but not guaranteed.
+No part of this material may be reproduced in any form, or referred to in any other publication, without express written permission.
+PIMCO is a trademark of Allianz Asset Management of America LLC in the United States and throughout the world. ©2025, PIMCO.